ZenossDevGuide/ZenPacks.community.DirFile/README.rst

 * Device templates

   - Disk_free_df with a single COMMAND datasource to run df_root.sh on remote targets to deliver disk free information, with graph
+  - Version 1.0.1 has in addition:
+    - DiskFreeDfPython with a single Python datasource that runs the ZenPacks.community.DirFile.dsplugins.RootDiskFreePythonDeviceData plugin, which is driven by df_root_ssh.sh in the libexec directory.
+    - Graph title denotes Python collection

 * Component templates

   - Dir with a single COMMAND datasource to gather disk usage (du) information for the directory, with graph
+  - Version 1.0.1 has in addition:
+    - DirPythonXml with a single Python datasource that runs the ZenPacks.community.DirFile.dsplugins.DirDiskUsedPythonDeviceData plugin, which is driven by dudir_ssh.sh in the libexec directory

   - File with several COMMAND datasources (shipped in zenpack.yaml):

     - FileDiskUsed - uses du on remote target, passing filename as parameter, with graph